 For a lateral transfer, the starting salary is based on law enforcement experience.
 MPTC Certified with at least 2 years experience is $45,922 to $49,136 annually.

 Requirements: Written exam waived.
 Physical agility test, oral interview, background check, polygraph, psychological tests, medical exam, drug screen, completion of all other levels of application process, successful completion of field training, successful completion of probationary period required.

-PCOs are responsible for taking calls from the public and ensuring the efficient response to calls for service.
+PCS's are responsible for taking calls from the public and ensuring the efficient response to calls for service.
 The education required is a high school diploma or GED.
 Experience in law enforcement is not required, however, experience and/or education in the area of law enforcement and/or communication is considered a plus.
-Applicants for Dispatcher positions must be at least 18 years of age and can apply at the Wicomico County Sheriff's Office when positions are available.
+Applicants for PCS I positions must be at least 18 years of age.

 Starting salary for PCS I is $36,600.
 After two successful years of employment as a PCS I, indviduals may be promoted to PCS II with the salary of $40,300 annually.